den-wdi-1/ajax-with-jquery/README.md

 *After this workshop, developers will be able to:*

 - Explain Ajax and why we use it
+- Identify new tools for working with web API
 - Use Ajax to GET & POST data to an API

 ## Where should we be now?